 Manali was not particularly in my mind during planning of this particular trip.
 I wanted to go somewhere remote – where I won’t find any people.
 Where I will feel like coming to the end of the world.
 After a lot of researches, and looking into the pictures of places, I decided to go on an adventurous journey to Spiti Valley.

 There were two ways of going to the Spiti valley.
-One was through Shimla and the other was through Manali.
+One was through Shimla and the other was through Manali which is a fascinatingly beautiful road trip.
 I chose Manali because, I read that, Manali is more beautiful than Shimla.
-I thought that I could fulfill my wish of visiting Manali on my way to Spiti Valley.
+I thought that I could fulfil my wish of visiting Manali on my way to Spiti Valley.
+So, I arrived to Manali after my exploration in Delhi.

 It was dark when I arrived in Manali from Chandigarh.
 The journey was not good, particularly towards the end.
 I was so tired, I took my dinner and dozed off.